 \section{The characterization}

-In this section, we characterise a homogeneous quandle with a commutative inner automorphism group.
+In this section, we characterize a homogeneous quandle with an abelian inner automorphism group.
 The following is the main result of the paper.

-\begin{theorem} Let $Q$ be a homogeneous quandle with a commutative inner automorphism group.
+\begin{theorem} Let $Q$ be a homogeneous quandle with an abelian inner automorphism group.
 Then, there exists a quandle $X\times_d A$ defined as the previous section which is isomorphic to $Q$. \end{theorem} We will give the precise statement in Theorem \ref{thm:main2}.
 This theorem implies that the converse of Theorem \ref{thm:main_transitive} holds in some sense.
 However, the converse of Theorem \ref{thm:main_transitive} does not hold precisely (see Section 6).

-Firstly, we see the property of quandles with commutative inner automorphism groups.
+Firstly, we see some properties of quandles with abelian inner automorphism groups.
 Let $Q$ be a quandle and $Q = \bigsqcup_{x \in X} Qx$ be the $\Inn(Q)$-orbit decomposition.